nobel861017/cs_zerospeech_baseline/README.md

-# ZeroSpeech Challenge 2021 Baseline System
+# ZeroSpeech Challenge 2021 Baseline System (Forked)

 This repository contains the baseline systems of the ZeroSpeech Challenge 2021.